samklemm/trace/README.md

 ## Challenges

+## Accomplishments

+## What We Learned

+## Future Improvements:
+  -Expand on accessibility features with the HTML pages

 ## How to Deploy:
 Up until the end of February (when our Google Cloud Platform Key expires), we will be hosting it on appspot through https://shehack-trace.appspot.com/